 On the Public images tab, choose Debian version 9.

 - In the Firewall section, select Allow HTTP traffic.

-Allow a short time for the instance to start up.
-Once ready, it will be listed on the VM Instances page with a green status icon.
+Allow a short time for the instance to start.
+After the instance is ready, it is listed on the VM instances page with a green status icon.

 Connect to your instance

 - In the Cloud Console, go to the VM instances page.

 In the list of virtual machine instances, click SSH in the row of

 the instance that you want to connect to.

 You now have a terminal window for interacting with your Linux instance.